root-project/web/manual/python/index.md

 >>> f.Draw()
 ```

-As a result of running the code above from the Python prompt, a new canvas will open up to show the drawn function:
+When the above code is executed from the Python prompt, a new canvas opens and displays the drawn function:

 {% include figure_image
 img="tf1_draw.png"
 caption="Example of graphics generated with PyROOT."
 %}

+> **Note**
+>
-> **Note that** the code above can also be written in a script file and executed with Python.
+> You can also write the above code in a script file and execute it with Python.
 In that case, the script will run to completion and the Python process will terminate, making the created canvas disappear.
 If you want to keep the Python process alive and thus be able to inspect your canvas, run the script with `python -i script_name.py`.

 ## User interface

-Besides being the entry point to all ROOT functionality, the `ROOT` Python module also offers an interface to configure PyROOT and to manipulate PyROOT objects at a lower level.
-The next subsections describe in more detail the characteristics of the PyROOT user interface.
+Besides being the entry point to all ROOT functionality, the `ROOT` Python module also provides an interface to configure PyROOT and to manipulate PyROOT objects at a lower level.

 ### Configuration options

-After importing the ROOT module, one can access the PyROOT configuration object as `ROOT.PyConfig`.
-Such object has a set of properties that can be modified to steer the behaviour of PyROOT.
+After importing the ROOT module, you can access the PyROOT configuration object as `ROOT.PyConfig`.
+Such an object has a set of properties that you can modify to steer the behaviour of PyROOT.
 For the configuration to be taken into account, it needs to be applied right after `ROOT` is imported.

-For example:
+_**Example**_

 ```python
 import ROOT